Two Factor Authentication: What You Should Know

 Two Factor Authentication

-When using your phone there are two common ways of ensuring two factor authentication.
+When using your phone there are two common ways of ensuring two-factor authentication.
 One, which is often used by banking services and can also be used with your Google account, involves getting an SMS.
 Let's take your bank as an example.
 You log into your online banking account using your password (factor one), and make a transaction.
 Your bank then sends an SMS to your phone (factor two) which you must enter before that transaction can be completed.
-The process is generally quick and easy, and for many banking services these days is required.
+The process is generally quick and easy, and for many banking services, is required.

 Do I Need It?